khelz424/Spotify-Project/README.md

-Lastly I included a slicer that provides information about the different genres,which will enable a user to view the total albums released for a particular genre they are interested in based off 2018 and 2019.
+Lastly I included a slicer that provides information about the different genres,which will enable a user to view the total albums released for a particular genre they are interested in.

-Overall insights:
 VISUAL 2: Top 5 Played Artists Analysis
-This visual provides information about the top 5 artists that were the most played in 2018 and 2019 based off the following genres.
+This visual provides information about the top 5 artists that were the most played based off the following genres.

 ![Screenshot (7)](https://github.com/khelz424/Spotify-Project/assets/141655852/8a52e04c-be89-4f4c-ab94-97edee7b3d86)

-The visual is displayed as a clustered column chart with the y-axis being the popularity figurea and the X-axis being the year.
+The visual is displayed as a clustered column chart with the Y-axis being the popularity figures and the X-axis being the year.
 In order to have the top 5 artists displayed on the visual I created a filter for the Artist column which shows the top 5 artists based off the sum of the track popularity.

 Snapshot Of Filter: